pminina01/readthedocs/Configuration-file.md

 </nlog>
 ```

-The optional attribute, ignoreErrors="true", which defaults to false, can be added to prevent an exception from being thrown when the include file is not found or is not formatted correctly.
-When setting ignoreErrors="true", use the [Troubleshooting logging](#troubleshooting-logging) section to log errors.
+The optional attribute, `ignoreErrors="true"`, which defaults to `false`, can be added to prevent an exception from being thrown when the include file is not found or is not formatted correctly.
+When setting `ignoreErrors="true"`, use the [Troubleshooting logging](#troubleshooting-logging) section to log errors.

 <a name="variables" />
 ##Variables